 with $\bse \sim N(\bds{0},\bsG)$ independent of $\bds{\epsilon} \sim N(\bds{0},\bR)$.
 Here $\by$ is an $n \times 1$ response vector, $\bX$ is an $n \times p$ fixed-effects design matrix with associated coefficient vector $\bsB$, and $\bZ$ is an $n \times m$ random-effects design matrix with random-effects vector $\bse$.
 The matrices $\bsG$ and $\bR$ denote the $m \times m$ random-effects covariance matrix and the $n \times n$ error covariance matrix, respectively.

-In random-effects panel-data applications, consistency of the RE estimator requires the unobserved individual effects to be uncorrelated (or, more generally, mean independent) with the regressors (the usual exogeneity condition; see, e.g., \citealp{hausman3}).
-The Hausman test \citep{hausman} provides a classical tool to assess the consistency of this mixed model estimator by comparing the random-effects (RE) and fixed-effects (FE) estimators.
-In its original formulation, this involves re-fitting the model with $\bse$ treated as an additional vector of fixed effects, although correlated random-effects (CRE) implementations in the spirit of \citet{mundlak} and \citet{wooldridge} deliver Hausman-type specification tests based on a single augmented RE fit; see Section~\ref{sec:hausman_bias_tests}.
-Under the null hypothesis, both RE and FE estimators are consistent, resulting in only minor differences between them.
-Under the alternative, only the FE estimator is consistent.
-A large discrepancy suggests that the RE estimator is inconsistent, indicating a violation of the orthogonality assumptions or other modeling conditions \citep{hausman,hausman2}.
+In random-effects panel-data applications, consistency of the RE estimator requires the unobserved individual effects to be uncorrelated (or, more generally, mean independent) with the regressors; see, for example, \citealp{hausman3}.
+The Hausman test \citep{hausman} is the classical tool for assessing this specification by comparing the random-effects (RE) and fixed-effects (FE) estimators.
+In its original formulation, this comparison involves re-fitting the model with $\bse$ treated as an additional vector of fixed effects, although correlated random-effects (CRE) implementations in the spirit of \citet{mundlak} and \citet{wooldridge} deliver Hausman-type specification tests from a single augmented RE fit; see Section~\ref{sec:hausman_bias_tests}.
+Under the null hypothesis, both RE and FE are consistent, so their estimates should differ only by sampling variation.
+Under the alternative, only the FE estimator remains consistent.
+A large discrepancy is therefore evidence against the RE specification \citep{hausman,hausman2}.

-The Hausman test considers consistency: it evaluates whether the RE estimator converges to the true parameter values as the sample size tends to infinity.
-By contrast, bias refers to the systematic difference between the expected value of an estimator and the true value, at any given sample size.
-While these are distinct concepts -- it is possible for an estimator to be asymptotically consistent yet still exhibit finite-sample bias -- similar sources of model misspecification (such as violations of exogeneity) often affect both consistency and bias.
-To this end, it is reasonable to use a bias diagnostic alongside the Hausman test when considering potential model misspecification.
-In what follows, we deliberately keep these roles separate: the Hausman test is used as a classical large-sample specification test for the RE estimator, whereas the diagnostic of \citet{kz} is used as a finite-sample tool to quantify the magnitude and direction of parameter-specific bias in the same RE fit.
+The Hausman test concerns consistency: it asks whether the RE estimator converges to the true parameter values as the sample size grows.
+Bias, by contrast, is the systematic difference between an estimator's expectation and the target parameter at a given sample size.
+These are distinct concepts -- an estimator may be asymptotically consistent yet still exhibit finite-sample bias -- but similar forms of misspecification, especially failures of exogeneity, can affect both.
+It is therefore natural to use a bias diagnostic alongside the Hausman test when assessing possible misspecification.
+In what follows, we keep these roles separate: the Hausman test serves as a classical large-sample specification check for the RE estimator, whereas the diagnostic of \citet{kz} is used as a finite-sample tool to summarize the magnitude and direction of parameter-specific bias within the same RE fit.